Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Preliminaries

 which is equivalent to HT up to a boundary term.
 Variation of $V^\mu$ directly yields $\partial_\mu \lambda=0$, and variation with respect to $\lambda$ imposes $\nabla_\mu V^\mu =1$ \cite{2015-Bufalo}.

 In all three cases, the classical field equations are on-shell equivalent to those of GR with a cosmological constant.
-Their differences are purely off shell, specifically in how the unimodular condition is implemented and how the constancy of $\lambda$ is imposed---derived via the Bianchi identity (UG) or assumed in the action (HT/DUG).
-These distinctions are classically inconsequential in the single-metric setting but will become become decisive for the failure of the classical equivalence once unimodularity is applied in a bimetric framework.
+Their differences are purely off shell, specifically in how the unimodular condition is implemented and how the constancy of $\lambda$ is imposed---derived via the Bianchi identity (UG) or assumed at the level of the action (HT/DUG).
+These distinctions are classically inconsequential in the single-metric setting but will become decisive for the failure of the classical equivalence once unimodularity is applied in a bimetric framework.
 To that end, the next section introduces the disformal bimetric theory that will subsequently be unimodularised.